 This is an interesting question and you may find answers in the corporate documents.
 It is not uncommon for corporate boards to have various adviser and counselor roles that don't have voting rights.
-It might be that they are generalizing by saying "non-voting board members" when they mean...Read more »
+It might be that they are generalizing by saying "non-voting board members" when...Read more »

 This is working with menially disabled adults.
 During the clocked out hours of 2200-0600 no pay is reserved.
 Is there a way for a company to work around laws that may prohibit such actions.
 What are the steps that should be taken if this is illegal.